CaptainCrowbar/rs-unicode/docs/regex.md

 `pos()` and `endpos()` will return `npos,` and `len()` will return zero.

 The `str()` function, or its `operator[]` equivalent, returns the substring matching the regex or a given capture group.
-They will return a null view (one whose `data()` pointer is null) if the pattern failed to match, or for a capture group that was not matched.
-Groups that matched an empty substring will also return an empty view, but in this case the view's `data()` will point to the appropriate location in the subject string.
+They will return a default constructed `string_view` if the pattern failed to match, or for a capture group that was not matched.
+Groups that matched an empty substring will also return an empty view, but in this case the view will still point to the appropriate location in the subject string.
 The string view operator is equivalent to `str(0).`

+Normally a successful match object contains pointers into the original subject string.
+Accessing a match object after the subject string has been changed or destroyed invokes undefined behaviour.
+This can be avoided by using the `Regex::copy` flag if you need the match object to still be usable after the subject string is gone.

 ## Iterators